Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 ### Composite primary key{#pk2}

-For domain objects with a composite primary key that consists of more than one field, you must define a **dedicated fieldset** with those fields, and add it to the object with a `key` attribute set to one of the following values:
+For domain objects with a composite primary key that consists of more than one field, you must define a **dedicated fieldset** with those fields and add it to the object with a `key` attribute set to one of the following values:
 - `supplied` - the key is supplied by the user when creating new objects.
 - `reference` - the key is a reference to another object's composite primary key.

-In the following example we define a fieldset `email address`, which we then use as a key on the `email address` object.
+In the following example, we define a fieldset `email address`, which we then use as a key on the `email address` object.

 ```xml title="email_address.xom"
 <module xmlns="http://www.xomega.net/omodel"